bigbott/getx_lines_game/test/README.md

 1. Generate 100 random players with:
    - Unique user IDs
    - Random nicknames (adjective + animal format)
-   - Random scores between 0 and 9999
+   - Random score between 0 and 9999
 2. Save each player to the Appwrite database
 3. Display progress as it runs